-Police officers and SWAT teams sweep through our communities (carried by strong winds of governmental perversion), to round up millions of our young Black brothers and sisters on behalf of the "War on Drugs."
-So many of our brothers, daughters, fathers, sons and mothers now populate the Prison Industrial Complex and are absent from our homes.
+Dear Martin, police officers and SWAT teams sweep through our communities (carried by strong winds of governmental perversion), to round up millions of our young Black brothers and sisters on behalf of the "War on Drugs".
+So many of our brothers, daughters, fathers, sons and mothers now populate the prison industrial complex and are absent from our homes.

-Facing the loss of our loved ones from our homes, we often retreat into silent silos of hopelessness.
+Dear Martin, facing the loss of our loved ones from our homes, we often retreat into silent silos of hopelessness.
 Facing the loss of so many loved ones from our church communities, we often are debilitated by our collective grief, and a myriad of silent eulogies buried under our shame reverberate from the walls of our churches.
-The names of our loved ones (those who are locked up and locked out of society by the "War on Drugs" and the New Jim Crow), go unspoken as we ignore the tragic outcomes of racism in this present day.2
+The names of our loved ones (those who are locked up and locked out of society by the "War on Drugs" and the New Jim Crow), go unspoken as we ignore the tragic outcomes of racism in this present day.

-Look down and see the pieces of our children's shattered dreams.
-These are children who have lost mothers and fathers to this epidemic, scattered across this nation.
+Dear Martin, Look down and see the pieces of our children's shattered dreams, who have lost mothers and fathers to this epidemic, scattered across this nation.
 Look down and see our mothers and fathers (who are caught up in this system) return home, stripped of their human dignity and self-worth.
-Look down and see this criminalization and dehumanization process crystallize as re-entering citizens are branded "felon" and are legally discriminated against the rest of their lives.3
+Look down and see this criminalization and dehumanization process crystallize as re-entering citizens are branded "felon" and are legally discriminated against of the rest of their lives.

-Consider the facts:
+Dear Martin, Consider the facts:

-- There are more African Americans under correctional control today (in prison or jail, on probation or parole) than were enslaved in 1850.4 - Over 40% of all drug arrests are for marijuana possession-a drug that is prevalent in the "hood" and some believe it is less harmful than alcohol and tobacco.
-As a result, middle-class and upper-middle class White young adults who possess and use marijuana are going to college while Black men & boys who do the same thing are being swept into jails.5 - The recent disintegration of the African American family is correlated in large part to the mass imprisonment of Black fathers.6
+- There are more African Americans under correctional control today (in prison or jail, on probation or parole) than were enslaved in 1850.
+4 - Over 40% of all drug arrests are for marijuana possession- a drug that is prevalent in the "hood" & less harmful than alcohol and tobacco.
+As a result, middle-class and upper-middle class White young adults who posses and use marijuana are going to college while Black men & boys who do the same thing are being swept into jails.
+5 - A Black child born today is less likely to be raised by both parents than a Black child born during slavery.
+The recent disintegration of the African American family is correlated in large part to the mass imprisonment of Black fathers.
+6

-This MLK Day, I also pause to imagine what Dr. King would say to the Church at such a time as this.
+This MLK Day, I also pause to imagine what Dr. King would say to the church at church a time as this.

-Perhaps Rev. Dr. Martin Luther King Jr. would point to his eulogy for the four martyred children in Birmingham, and say to the Church that the tragic facts listed above all "have something to say to every minister of the gospel who has remained silent behind the safe security of stained-glass windows."
-7
+Perhaps Rev. Dr. Martin Luther King Jr. would point to his eulogy for the four martyred children in Birmingham, and say to the church that these tragic facts listed above all "have something to say to every minister of the gospel who has remained silent behind the safe security of stained-glass windows."